hothello/openmodel/readme.md

    ```sh
    bash 01_preprocess.sh
    ```
 2. Anneal the slab in vacuum.
-LAMMPS is
+LAMMPS is typically executed in parallel, depending on the architecture on which it has been compiled.
+A batch script for the SLURM workload manager is also provided as an example of usage on HPC facilities.
    ```
    mpirun -np 128 lmp_bin -in 02_cg_slab_01.in
    ```